 The Paschal Lamb should not be confused with the "scapegoat" which was punished for the sins of others; it was not an agent of salvation.
-The sacrifice of a lamb during the Jewish Passover comes from the Torah which mandates that on the eve of Passover a lamb be slain and then eaten of the first night of the holiday with herbs and matzo (unleavened bread or bread without yeast).
+The sacrifice of a lamb during the Jewish Passover comes from the Torah which mandates that on the eve of Passover a lamb be slain and then eaten on the first night of the holiday with herbs and matzo (unleavened bread or bread without yeast).
 This tradition stems from when it was offered the night the Jews left Egypt, which was thought not to occur again until they settled into Israel.
-The feast was important to remember end of Jewish slavery.
+The feast was important to remember the end of Jewish slavery.
 Often the sacrifice was a male lamb about one year of age.
 There were rules on who could participate and other rituals surrounding the sacrifice.

 The lamb is a symbol seen in Craft Masonry as well as other degrees such as the Order of the Temple who uses Christian iconography.
-The Lamb of God is often depicted like the image above where the lamb is a symbol of Christ; the cross, of His passion; and the banner of His victory over death and hell.
+The Lamb of God is often depicted as the image above where the lamb is a symbol of Christ; the cross, of His passion; and the banner of His victory over death and hell.
 Let us remember the lessons of Masonry and the sacrifices of our Beloved Savior.
 Happy Easter everyone!

 1. Kneckt, F. (n.d.).
 The Paschal Lamb and Jesus.
 Retrieved from Traditional Catholic Teaching: http://traditionalcatholicteaching.com/appendix-the-paschal-lamb-and-jesus.html